triton-inference-server/python_backend/README.md

 InferenceRequest objects passed to the function are deleted, and so InferenceRequest objects should not be retained by the Python model.

-In case one of the inputs has an error, you can use the `TritonError` object to set the error message for that specific request.
+In case one of the requests has an error, you can use the `TritonError` object to set the error message for that specific request.
 Below is an example of setting errors for an `InferenceResponse` object: